dfinity/portal/docs/samples/t-ecdsa-sample.md

 The call to `ecdsaVerify` function should always return `true`.

 Similar verifications can be done in many other languages with the help of cryptographic libraries support the `secp256k1` curve.

+## 6. Wrap up

+In this walkthrough, we deployed a sample smart contract that:

+* signed with private ECDSA keys even though **canisters do not hold ECDSA keys themselves**
+* requested a public key
+* performed signature verification